Eilat is Israel's southernmost city, a vibrant resort on the Red Sea known for its coral reefs, beaches, and year-round sunny climate.

 Discover the best things to do in Eilat.
 From top-rated attractions to exciting outdoor activities and cultural experiences, Eilat offers endless opportunities for every type of traveler.
 Explore iconic landmarks, join guided tours, and enjoy unforgettable adventures that make Eilat a must-visit destination.

-Have you been to Eilat?
-Leave your tip for fellow travelers, they’ll surely appreciate it!
+What would you recommend to travelers visiting Eilat?
+Leave your tip for them!

 The best time to visit Eilat depends on what you want to experience.
 The summer months (June to August) offer warm temperatures and fewer crowds, making it ideal for swimming and beach activities.
 Winter (December to February) provides cooler weather with fewer tourists but can still be pleasant if you enjoy cold water diving or skiing at nearby mountains.